vicariousdrama/howto/lightning/nodeless-and-aws-serverless-example.md

 Click the `Manage Integrations` option on the submenu at the top.

 Click `Create`.
 You can ignore the option to `Attach this integration to a route` at this time.
 For `Integration target`, choose `Lambda function`.
 In the Lambda function search box, select or type in the name of the Lambda function for the Nodeless Webhook and Order Processing.
-As created above, this is the one named `nodeless-example-webhook`.
+As created above, this is the one named `nodeless-example-api-handler`.
 Leave the defaults in advanced settings, as well as for invoke permissions.
 This will establish roles needed to grant permissions.
 Click the `Create` button in the bottom right of the page.

 On the Integrations view, choose the `Attach integrations to routes` submenu at the top.